The Starter Kit: Weather Station is discontinued and is no longer sold. The Tabletop Weather Station is the recommended replacement.

 For example: You can put the Bricks and Bricklets on spacers (as is mostly shown below), but you can also screw them directly to the case to save space.
 There are several holes that allow to mount addition Analog In, Temperature or IO-4 Bricklets to read out more sensors.

 The utilized PMMA plastic is easy to work with, so you will be able to add new holes or slots or similar if needed.

 We could also control the Weather Station with the RS485 or Ethernet Extension.
 The setup in this case is the same as with the "Wi-Fi Weather Station" described above, we just have to exchange the WIFI Extension with the RS485 or Ethernet Extension.

 If the Ethernet Extension with PoE is used, the stack can also be powered by PoE. in this case the Step-Down Power Supply and the DC Jack Adapter are not needed.

 There are several applications for the Weather Station:

-An example implementation with step-by-step instructions that shares the weather data with Xively is available in Python.
+An example implementation is available in PHP.